sakanamoo/everyminutes/README.md

 The project was designed for community in  GJHS.

-And This project's contributor is Han.WS and Shim.SG.
+Han.WS and Shim.SG are project's contributors.